dan-kwiat/80k-jobs/studio/README.md

 # Sanity Studio

+## Setup

+1. `yarn` to install packages
+2. `cp .env.development.example .env.development` then fill in the values in `.env.development` (or run script to automate this)

 ## Upload data

 Run these one by one from the command line.
 Make sure you've already written the